-South and Central America’s technology industry saw a rise of 92% in overall deal activity during Q4 2018, when compared to the last four-quarter average, according to GlobalData’s deals database.
+South and Central America’s technology industry saw a drop of 24.3% in overall deal activity during Q4 2019, when compared to the four-quarter average, according to GlobalData’s deals database.

 - Embed this chart

 Embed this chart into your website

 Copy and paste the code below into your website to display the chart.

 A total of 53 deals worth $676.5m were announced for the region during Q4 2019, against the last four-quarter average of 70 deals.

 Of all the deal types, venture financing saw most activity in Q4 2019 with 29, representing a 54.7% share for the region.